Analysis | Two horses that can beat Kentucky Derby winner Medina Spirit at the Preakness Stakes

 Medina Spirit sprinted to the front as expected during the Derby; the surprise was that there weren’t other horses challenging him for the lead, allowing him to set the pace and keep the other contenders at bay.

-Just how much of a perfect trip did Velazquez and Medina Spirit get at Churchill Downs?
+Just how perfect a trip did Velazquez and Medina Spirit get at Churchill Downs?
 If you account for the distance traveled, Medina Spirit was only the fifth-fastest horse in the field, traveling 54.9 feet per second.
-Essential Quality, traveling 68 feet further than Medina Spirit due to a wide trip, was the fastest at 55.4 feet per second.
+Essential Quality, traveling 68 feet farther than Medina Spirit because of a wide trip, was the fastest at 55.4 feet per second.
 Looked at a different way, if you granted Essential Quality the same trip Medina Spirit had, the Derby favorite would have won the race by nearly five lengths.

-And so, instead of Medina Spirit, focus your wagers on stablemate Concert Tour, which didn’t enter the Derby, and Winchell Thoroughbreds’s Midnight Bourbon, which finished sixth.
+And so instead of Medina Spirit, focus your wagers on stablemate Concert Tour, who didn’t enter the Derby, and Winchell Thoroughbreds’ Midnight Bourbon, who finished sixth.

 Concert Tour is the only horse in the race besides Medina Spirit that has two graded stakes wins on his resume; neither was tainted by a failed drug test despite his tutelage under Baffert.
 He also likes to keep in close contact with the leaders before making his final move toward the wire.
 Not only that, he is the lone stalker in the field, which could put him in the perfect spot to take advantage of virtually any pace picture.

-Since the Kentucky Derby adopted the point system for entry in 2013, seven of eight Preakness winners were within 3½ lengths of the lead at the first half-mile marker.
+Since the Kentucky Derby adopted the point system for entry in 2013, seven of the eight Preakness winners were within 3½ lengths of the lead at the first half-mile marker.
 The exception was 2016 Preakness winner Exaggerator, who was eighth by 6½ lengths and chasing a fast pace in the slop.
-Concert Tour, meantime, has never been further back from the leader than 2½ lengths at any call in any of his four career races.
+Concert Tour, meanwhile, has never been farther back from the leader than 2½ lengths at any call in any of his four career races.

 Midnight Bourbon rallied from as far back as 12th to finish sixth in the Kentucky Derby after he was bumped at the start and forced to race as a closer rather than employ his natural front-running style.
 That wasn’t the only trouble he faced.
-Midnight Bourbon’s trip notes include him racing four-wide on the first turn and six-wide around the second turn, yet he still managed to keep an average speed that was tied for second-fastest in the 19-horse Derby field.
+Midnight Bourbon’s trip notes include him racing four-wide on the first turn and six-wide around the second turn, yet he still managed to keep an average speed that was tied for second fastest in the 19-horse Derby field.
 He is also the highest Derby finisher other than Medina Spirit to try the Preakness.
 The son of Tiznow also has a graded stakes win around two turns as a 3-year-old and earned his best final speed figure this year in the Grade 2 Risen Star Stakes in February, finishing third by 1¾ lengths behind Derby runner-up Mandaloun.

 “Midnight Bourbon was very consistent coming into the Derby,” trainer Steve Asmussen said.
 “He wasn’t exactly in position to run his best race that day, by the break, traffic, different reasons.”